Bills rule out CB Tre’Davious White from facing Packers

 He's has been a starter since the Bills selected him in the first round of the 2017 draft, and was selected to the All-Pro team in 2019.

 The AFC-leading Bills (5-1) come out of their bye week at the healthiest they've been since the start of the season.
-Right tackle Spencer Brown (ankle) was the team's only regular McDermott said would be held out of practice Wednesday.
+Right tackle Spencer Brown (ankle) was the team's only regular who did not practice, while receiver Jake Kumerow returned to practice after missing three games with an ankle injury.

 The week off also provided starting safety Jordan Poyer additional time to recover from an injury to his ribs which prevented him from flying to play in a 24-20 win at Kansas City on Oct.
 16. The Bills instead hired a van and had Poyer make the 14-hour drive to Kansas City.